Nicolas Baier, Planète, 2003, Lambda print, 305 cm in diameter. Courtesy of the artist.

 Michael Snow, Flash!
 20 :49, 15/6/2001, 2001, laminated colour photograph, 122 x 183 cm.
 Courtesy of the artist.

-Nicolas Baier, Lynne Cohen, Stan Douglas, Isabelle Hayeur, Vid Ingelevics, Emmanuelle Léonard, Mark Lewis, Scott McFarland, Louise Noguchi, Alain Paiement, Carlos et Jason Sanchez and Michael Snow
+Nicolas Baier, Lynne Cohen, Stan Douglas, Isabelle Hayeur, Vid Ingelevics, Emmanuelle Léonard, Mark Lewis, Scott McFarland, Louise Noguchi, Alain Paiement, Carlos and Jason Sanchez and Michael Snow

 This exhibition is co-produced with the Neuer Berliner Kunstverein, Berlin.